Misterblue/misterblue.github.io/programming/herbal/index.md

 # 3D Virtual World and Augmented Reality Architecture

+This article describes a system for viewing virtual worlds and augmented reality.
-This article describes an overall system for creating a virtual world and augmented reality display system.
+This 'herbal' system is not only good for you but it has interfaces for adapting many different existing virtual world and augmented reality systems to a single view.

-For virtual worlds, the goal is to have a system where an [OpenSimulator] avatar can stand next to and interact with a [High Fidelity] avatar.
+The goal is to create a system where an [OpenSimulator] avatar can stand next to and interact with a [High Fidelity] avatar.
-For augmented reality, one should be able to look out into the real world and see information from different sources all merged into one enhanced view.
+For augmented reality, one can look out into the real world and see information from different sources all merged into one enhanced view.